aerogear/aerogear-digger/integration/mobileiron/README.md

  }
 ```

-## Upload to MobileIron Core
+## Upload Client App binaries to MobileIron Core

-The `core_uploadapp.sh` can be used to upload apps to MobileIron Core.
-The API for uploading apps is different in MobileIron Core.
+Use `core_uploadapp.sh` to upload apps to MobileIron Core.
+The API for uploading apps is different from  MobileIron Cloud.

-Similarly, you can use the following code to upload an app to MobileIron Core after it's built:
+To use this script as part of a Jenkins pipeline, include it in the Client App repo, and modify the Jenkinsfile to invoke the script after the build by adding the following code:

 ```groovy
 stage("Upload To MobileIron Core") {